NEMES Scientific Program

 Location: Landscape Room

-"Cognitive modelling".
+"A hands-on introduction to cognitive modelling".
 Level: intermediate/advanced.
 Knowledge of basics statistics and regression models required.
 Workshop.

 Location: Test Screening Room